lgmorand/workshop-aca/_entries/03-02 deploy app.md

 To deploy the full environment you just need to execute the script **run.sh**.
 To do so, open a terminal, log in to Azure and execute the script.
 Be sure to have [installed Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) first.

 > Deploying the full environment will take up to 15 minutes.
 Feel free to play with the environment created in the first lab during this time.
+If the deployment fails (display an error message), just run the script again, it's [idempotent](https://en.wikipedia.org/wiki/Idempotence).

 {% collapsible %}